Mfigueira/Mfigueira/README.md

 - 👋 Hi, I’m @Mfigueira
 - 👀 I’m interested in Software Engineering and Web Development, oriented to the Front End of applications
-- 🌱 I’m always learning!
-Currently focusing in React JS and Full Stack development
+- 🌱 I’m always learning.
+Currently focusing in React, JavaScript, and Full Stack development
-- 💞️ I’m looking to collaborate on fun and exciting projects, to build myself up as a developer while having a good time also
+- 💞️ I’m looking to collaborate on fun and exciting projects, to build myself up as a developer while having a good time
 - 📫 How to reach me: manuel.figueira.9@gmail.com

 <!---